cta-wave/dpctf-deploy/README.md

-# Quick Start guide for getting started with Wave Streaming Media Test Suite - Devices
+# Getting started with "WAVE Streaming Media Test Suite - Devices"

 Linux system is highly recommended for this guide, use other systems at your own risk.